HarrisFauntleroy/getting-started/README.md

 <hr/>

-_#1_
+_#1_ - **Programming languages**

-Programming languages: Programming languages are used to give computers instructions.
+Programming languages are used to give computers instructions.
 A program is a set of instructions that a computer can follow to perform a task.
 Programs are written using a specific programming language, such as Java or Python.

 <details open><summary>Examples</summary>
 <p>